clarkWakeland/clarkwakeland.github.io/_pages/swimBio.md

 ### Intro

 My history with swimming is long, but I wouldn't trade it for anything.
-The people I've met and experiences I've gained have all made me a better, more complete person.
+I tried to keep this summary brief because the full story is much longer.
+In many ways I think swimming is a reflection of real life - sometimes it's hard to understand why you failed one time and succeeded another, and it's the people you meet that really make it all worth it.

 ### High School (2014-2018)